PeterMoDavis/profressional-readme-generator/README.md

 ## Description

 I built this app so that I could partially automate the task of creating README files for future projects.
 I purposely built it so I could omit sections and they would automatically not appear in body of the README and the Table of Contents.
 During the process I learned a lot about node.js, working without a browser, json, npm and Inquirer.
-Everything in this README except for the screen shot was made with this app.
+Everything in this README except for the video link was made with this app.

 ## Table of Contents